Skip to main content

 Technical Analysis

 CVE-2025-14477 is a SQL Injection vulnerability identified in the 404 Solution plugin for WordPress, affecting all versions up to and including 3.1.0.
-The root cause is insufficient sanitization of the 'filterText' parameter used in the 'ajaxUpdatePaginationLinks' AJAX action.
-The plugin attempts to sanitize input but can be bypassed by using the sequence '*$/', which after removal of the '$' character becomes '*/', allowing attackers to escape SQL comment contexts.
+The root cause is insufficient escaping and improper sanitization of the user-supplied 'filterText' parameter within the ajaxUpdatePaginationLinks AJAX action.
+Specifically, the sanitization logic attempts to filter out malicious input but can be bypassed by using the sequence '*$/', which after processing becomes '*/', allowing attackers to escape SQL comment contexts.
 This bypass enables authenticated users with administrator-level privileges to append arbitrary SQL queries to existing database queries.
 The attack vector is remote and network-based, requiring no user interaction but necessitating high privileges (administrator or above).
-The vulnerability allows time-based blind SQL injection, enabling attackers to extract sensitive information from the database by observing response delays.
-The CVSS v3.1 score is 4.9 (medium severity), reflecting the requirement for high privileges and the impact limited to confidentiality.
-No patches or known exploits are currently available, and the vulnerability was publicly disclosed on December 13, 2025.
-The vulnerability is categorized under CWE-89, indicating improper neutralization of special elements in SQL commands.
+The exploitation technique involves time-based blind SQL injection, which can be used to extract sensitive information from the backend database without direct error messages.
+The vulnerability does not impact integrity or availability directly but compromises confidentiality by exposing data.
+No patches or exploit code are currently publicly available, and no known active exploitation has been reported.
+The CVSS 3.1 base score is 4.9, reflecting the medium severity due to the requirement for high privileges and the impact limited to confidentiality.
+The vulnerability was published on December 13, 2025, and assigned by Wordfence.

 Potential Impact